Use Custom Token

 Since we will be using the Goerli testnet you’ll have to switch from “Main Ethereum Network” to “Goerli Test Network” in your MetaMask by selecting it from the top right dropdown.

-After switching to the Goerli testnet you can go ahead and acquire some Goerli testnet ETH by following these steps:
+After switching to the Goerli testnet you can go ahead and acquire some Goerli testnet ETH.
+One option to do so is to follow these steps:

 The Raiden Network supports transactions of ERC20 compliant tokens.
 Any smart contract that implements the ERC20 interface can be used with Raiden.